 - 1. ISC DHCP server will recognize the device when it receives an IP address request sent by the device, and it will tell the device how to get a new firmware or configuration. - 2.
 The device will compare the firmware and configuration MD5 code form of DHCP option every time it communicates with DHCP server. - 3.
 If MD5 code is different, the device will then upgrade the firmware or configuration.
 However, it will not be activated immediately. - 4.
 If the Urgency Bit is set, the device will be reset to activate the new firmware or configuration immediately. - 5.
 The device will retry for 3 times if the file is incorrect, and then it gives up until getting another DHCP ACK packet again.

-APPENDIX B: Free RADIUS readme
+APPENDIX B: FreeRADIUS Readme

-The advanced RADIUS Server Set up for RADIUS Authentication is described as below.
+The simple quick setup of FreeRADIUS server for RADIUS Authentication is described below.